Icarogamer2441/gemiCoder/README.md

 /chat-list             # See all available chats /remove-chat old-chat  # Remove a chat session

+# Create project with planning
+/plan create a new express api  # Create plan with iterations

 # Analyze image from local path
 # Note: Only PNG images are supported
 /add-image ../designs/mockup.png    # Relative path